 All University organizations seeking an ex-officio position on the ASUW Senate must have that position approved by the Steering Committee and further approved by the ASUW Senate by a two-thirds (2/3) majority.

+The organization seeking an ex-officio position will submit a written letter of intent to the Steering Committee.

 The Steering Committee will review the request.
 Upon approval, the Chairperson will submit the letter of intent to the ASUW Senate for approval.

-Organizations seeking an ex-officio position must exhibit all of the following qualifications:
+Organizations seeking an ex-officio position must exhibit the following qualifications:

-The organization must provide a diverse array of co-curricular activities including cultural, international, athletic, and/or student life programs.

 The organization must utilize educational opportunities, which promote growth and involvement enriching daily life.

-The organization must be a University Recognized Student Organization, but special exemptions may be granted for the representative bodies of University faculty and staff.

-The organization must demonstrate inadequate representation by the existing ex-officios.
+The organization must demonstrate a need for representation in their area of focus that is not being adequately represented by the existing speaking members of the ASUW Senate.

 Representatives’ Rights and Responsibilities

 The ex-officio position cannot be represented by current senators, executives or other ex-officio representatives.

-If an ex-officio position representing a student organization goes un-represented for 44 consecutive Senate meetings they will be notified of their absences and potential consequences by the ASUW Vice President in writing; if the organization is absent for another 4 consecutive Senate meetings they will lose their ex-officio position.
-After the loss of an ex-officio position the organization may petition to gain representation by following ASUW By-Laws Article 2, Section 2.02, Paragraph A, Clause a.

-Any organization that has lost its ex-officio position on the student Senate will enter a period of probation and may not reapply for said position until a period of one semester has passed.
-Upon reapplication, the organization must provide a detailed account of activities conducted during this period of probation.
+The ex-officio shall serve on committees at the request of the ASUW Vice President and/or committee chairs.

 Ex-officio members who shall enjoy all rights of Senate membership, except the right to vote include:

 Representatives from organizations approved by the ASUW Senate.

 Ex-officio members who shall enjoy all rights of Senate membership, including the right to vote include:

 First-Year Senate.

 Those who shall have speaking rights only, excluding voting and parliamentary rights, include members of the ASUW Executive Branch.

+Speaking rights include the ability to take the floor if yielded to and the ability to make points of clarification and order.

+Removal of Ex-Officios from the ASUW Senate

+If an ex-officio position goes un-represented for 4 consecutive Senate meetings, they will be notified of their absences and potential consequences by the Steering Committee in writing; if the organization is absent for another 2 consecutive Senate meetings, they will lose their ex-officio position.

+Any organization that has lost its ex-officio position on the ASUW Senate will enter a period of probation and may not reapply for said position until the start of a new academic year.
+Upon reapplication, the organization must submit a new letter of intent to the Steering Committee.